-The indicators of HBV and associated factors will be covered with staff within the school safeguarding training.
 All members of staff are alert to the possibility of a child being at risk of HBV, or already having suffered HBV.
-All members of staff are aware that all forms of HBV are abuse (regardless of the motivation) and will be handled and escalated as such.
+All staff members know that all forms of HBV are abuse (regardless of the motivation) and will be handled and escalated as such.
 Staff will speak with DSL if they are concerned about HBV.